Sly777/hayde/readme.md

 ## How to create custom plugin

 For creating custom plugin, please check the [custom plugin](./docs/how-to-create-custom-plugin.md) page.
-You can create your own libraries' plugin easily with extensive functionally and [Handlebars](https://handlebarsjs.com/) template engine.
+You can create your own libraries' plugin easily with extensive functionality and [Handlebars](https://handlebarsjs.com/) template engine.

 Also; you can create your hayde plugin with hayde.
 Just update your `.hayde.json` file like below: